denis0001-dev/knowledge-base/Code/GitHub/Packages/Container registry.md

 When you push a container image from the command line, the image is not linked to a repository by default.
 This is the case even if you tag the image with a namespace that matches the name of the repository, such as `ghcr.io/octocat/my-repo:latest`.

 To connect a repository when publishing an image from the command line, and to ensure your `GITHUB_TOKEN` has appropriate permissions when using a GitHub Actions workflow, we recommend adding the label `org.opencontainers.image.source` to your `Dockerfile`.
-For more information, see “[Labelling container images](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#labelling-container-images)” in this article and “[Publishing and installing a package with GitHub Actions](https://docs.github.com/en/packages/managing-github-packages-using-github-actions-workflows/publishing-and-installing-a-package-with-github-actions).”
+For more information, see [Labelling container images](#labelling-container-images) in this article and [Publishing and installing a package with GitHub Actions](https://docs.github.com/en/packages/managing-github-packages-using-github-actions-workflows/publishing-and-installing-a-package-with-github-actions).

 ## Pulling container images